-- 14. The better view is that a specific provision in the Schedule is unnecessary given that both section 21(2) and section 24(2) enable both the Investigating Committee and Professional Conduct Committee to impose an interim suspension order if satisfied that it is necessary to do so in order to protect members of the public. - 15.
-Axiomatic to this is what is referred to as the wider public interest (namely, maintaining public confidence in the profession of osteopathy and promoting and maintaining proper professional standards and conduct for members of the osteopathic profession).
-Therefore, by virtue of the Health and Social Care (Safety and Quality) Act 2015, protection of the public also encompasses the wider public interest. - 16.
-We have therefore taken the opportunity to enhance the guidance to make it clearer that the Investigating Committee and Professional Conduct Committee are under a duty to have regard the overarching objective when making interim order decisions. - 17.
-The revised interim suspension order guidance together with the revised practice note on undertakings are both aligned to the GOsC strategic objective to promote public and patient safety through proportionate, targeted and effective regulatory activity. - 18.
-The draft guidance on interim orders will provide greater assistance to Committees in the task of deciding whether an interim suspension order is appropriate.
-The draft practice note on undertakings will enhance transparency and will enable both the Investigating Committee and Professional Conduct Committee to utilise greater flexibility when deciding whether undertakings are sufficient in any given case and will assist other users of the guidance including legal assessors and registered osteopaths and their advisers on the process involved. - 19.
-We intend to seek Council's approval of both the revised guidance and Practice Note at its meeting in May, prior to undertaking a public consultation on the proposed amendments.
-We would welcome feedback from the committee to inform this discussion with Council.
+- 13. Axiomatic to this is what is referred to as the wider public interest (namely, maintaining public confidence in the profession of osteopathy and promoting and maintaining proper professional standards and conduct for members of the osteopathic profession).
+Therefore, by virtue of the Health and Social Care (Safety and Quality) Act 2015, protection of the public also encompasses the wider public interest. - 14.
+We have therefore taken the opportunity to enhance the guidance to make it clearer that the Investigating Committee, Health Committee and Professional Conduct Committee are all under a duty to have regard the overarching objective when making interim order decisions. - 15.
+The draft Guidance on Interim Suspension Orders and Practice Note on Undertakings was considered by the Policy and Education Committee at its meeting in March 2023. - 16.
+The revised interim suspension order guidance together with the revised practice note on undertakings are both aligned to the GOsC strategic objective to promote public and patient safety through proportionate, targeted and effective regulatory activity.
+The draft guidance on interim orders will provide greater assistance to Committees in the task of deciding whether an ISO is appropriate.
+The draft practice note on undertakings will enhance transparency and will enable both the IC and PCC to utilise greater flexibility when deciding whether undertakings are sufficient in any given case and will assist other users of the guidance including legal assessors and registered osteopaths and their advisers on the process involved. - 17.
+If approved by Council, we plan to run a 3-month public consultation.

-Recommendation:
+Recommendation: To approve for consultation:

-To consider:

-- 1. the revised Guidance on Interim Suspension Orders at Annex A. - 2. the revised Practice Note on Undertakings at Annex B
+- the revised Guidance on Interim Suspension Orders at Annex A - the revised Practice Note on Undertakings at Annex B